mozilla/dxr/docs/source/configuration.rst

 -------------

 Here are the options that can live in the ``[DXR]`` section.
-For options representing path names, relative paths are considered relative to the directory containing the config file.
+For options representing path names, relative paths are relative to the directory containing the config file.

 ``temp_folder``
     A ``format()``-style template for deciding where to store temporary files